petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 but it's not a good idea to rely on interactive or ad hoc processes to produce a permanent artifact.
-Any time you get to a point where you do want to save something permanent, the pipeline should be updated to product that artifact, so let's add some simulation runs to ours.
+Any time you get to a point where you do want to save something permanent, the pipeline should be updated to produce that artifact, so let's add some simulation runs to ours.

 We want to run the simulation to validate a few different turbulence models: